Non-intrusive reduced-order models for parametric partial differential equations via data-driven operator inference: Non-intrusive Parametric Model Reduction

 Selecting appropriate parameter samples is an important issue for all parametric model reduction methods \cite{BGW2015pmorSurvery}. \Cref{thm:rank-deficiencies} provides numerically relevant guidance for parameter selection in the context of \cref{eq:opinf-standard}: for a set of parameter values $\{\mu_{i}\}_{i=1}^{s}$, the (small) matrices $\Theta_{c}$, $\Theta_{A}$, and $\Theta_{H}$ can be explicitly formed and checked for rank deficiencies without any information about the solution trajectories.
 If any of the matrices are unsatisfactorily conditioned, different parameter values must be chosen at which to sample the solution.
+This is especially relevant for settings in which only a few solution trajectories can be afforded, i.e., $s$ is relatively small.
 Note that if $s < \max\{q_{c},q_{A},q_{H}\}$, then the problem is guaranteed to be ill-posed. \Cref{sec:computation} further addresses numerical issues that may arise from other sources of poor conditioning.

 \begin{example}[Heat Equation] Recall the problem introduced in \cref{example:heat-1}.
 Given parameter samples $\{\mu_{i} = (\alpha_{i},\beta_{i})\}_{i=1}^{s}$, we learn a ROM of the form \cref{eq:heat-ode} by solving the pOpInf problem \cref{eq:opinf-standard} with operator and data matrices